Hosting Certification steps

 Certification

-Where an applicant and their nominated service(s) successfully meets all the requirements of the Hosting Certification Framework, a Certificate of Hosting Certification will be issued.
+Where an applicant and their nominated service(s) successfully meet all the requirements of the Hosting Certification Framework, a Certificate of Hosting Certification will be issued.
 The Certificate is an official document that demonstrates to government customers that a supplier’s service has been certified under the Hosting Certification Framework.

 Certificates are accompanied with the corresponding unique Certification IDs for each nominated service that has achieved Certification.
 The Certification IDs assist a government customer to verify the service is certified and to what level (Assured or Strategic).

-4. Outcome notification
+5. Outcome notification

 Certified applicants